 - Neck and spine injuries – Injuries to the neck and spine can affect one’s mobility and mental abilities.
 The consequences of a neck or spinal injury can range from whiplash-like symptoms like nausea and confusion to severe impairments like paralysis.

 - Lacerations and bruising – The violent forces that exist in a car accident often result in serious cuts and bruises to the individual.

-Put Sebastian County Car Accident Attorney Ken Kieklak to work for you
+Put Sebastian County, AR Car Accident Attorney Ken Kieklak to Work For You

 If you have suffered a serious injury in a car accident due to the negligence or recklessness of another, do not delay seeking medical attention for your injuries.
-Then schedule your free and confidential consultation by calling Ken Kieklak at (479) 251-7767 or contact our firm online.
+Also, do not hesitate to call an experienced Sebastian County, AR car accident attorney.
+Schedule your free and confidential consultation by calling Ken Kieklak at (479) 316-0438 or contact our firm online.